 If horses have no healthy hooves or teeth, the causes range from nutrient deficiencies, malnutrition, general hyperacidity to various organ weaknesses.
 But also rideability problems and bad postures can be causes.

-Hoofing should be done taking into account statics, biomechanics and horse training to develop hoof health in a holistic sense.
+Hoof trimming should be done taking into account statics, movement organization and horse training to develop hoof health in a holistic sense.

 The care of the horse teeth is essential for the health of the horse.
 Regular inspections and maintenance such as rasping are necessary nowadays.
-Due to the domestication and stable attitude, feeding habits of the horse changed so that the teeth can no longer wear out properly.
-Lack of exercise and difficulties in training have the same effect on the jaw on the jaw, the chewing activity and thus on the tooth mechanisms.
+Due to the domestication and husbandry, feeding habits of the horse changed so that the teeth can no longer wear out properly.
+Lack of exercise and difficulties in training have the same effect on the jaw, the jaw activity and thus on the tooth mechanisms.